 Seeing a cockroach is enough to set off alarm bells for most people.
 However, these insects are more than just an unsightly nuisance.
 They can pose a danger to you and your food.
+How can you prevent cockroaches on your property?

 Although we might regard cockroaches as invaders, they have existed on our planet for millions of years.
 Wherever humans have gone, cockroaches have followed and adapted to their new surroundings.
 Indeed, they are so resilient that they could even survive a nuclear attack!